 A new report claims that the average American generates 1,704 pounds of garbage yearly, roughly three times the global average.
 And that trash, which includes everything from junk mail to empty grocery bags, has to go somewhere.
 With few exceptions, most households hire a collection service and dispose of their trash at the curb.

 Garbage collectors charge monthly fees ranging from $20 to $300.
 The rate is primarily determined by location and type of household or business.
 People in rural areas are likely to pay more because collectors travel farther than they normally do to reach these places, requiring more fuel and work hours.

 The average American household spends at least $50 per month, while the average American business spends at least $100 per month on garbage disposal.
 Assuming you can cover at least 1,000 households, your annual earnings will be $600,000.
 You could earn an additional $10k-$100k per year if you collected garbage from commercial establishments.
 These figures are feasible, but they will not be easy to achieve.

 Graphic design is not typically thought of as a profession that pays in the six-figure range yearly.
-In fact, the average graphic designer in the United States earns between $40,000 and $50,000 per year.
+The average graphic designer in the United States earns between $50,000 and $60,000 per year.
 Making six figures as a graphic designer entails more than doubling that.
 It’s an ambitious goal that will require a lot of work, but it’s not impossible.